 If you like your country bittersweet, be thankful for the predicament that Harmony James finds herself in.
 The former jillaroo, who has always preferred to drift in lonely outposts, learned her song-writing craft under wide-open skies.
-Now, thanks to the phenomenal success of her first two albums, she hasn’t been near a horse for a couple of years.
-Small wonder she’s called her third album Cautionary Tales.
+Now, thanks to the phenomenal success of her first two albums, she hasn’t been near a horse for years.
+Small wonder she called her third album Cautionary Tales.

 “I’m a city rat now,” she laughs of that sacrifice, “although more accurately it’s the ’burbs of Brisbane.
 My life has changed massively – and hence I’ve ditched the cowgirl hat because it no longer feels authentic.
 It’s a bit like, ‘Be careful what you wish for’”.

 Harmony’s 2009 debut album, Tailwind, was chased by a slew of accolades: breakthrough awards from VCMA and APRA, Golden Guitar nominations for Best Female Artist and Best Album, eight top ten songs on the National Country Music Charts and first prize in the country division of Nashville’s International Songwriting Competition.
 The follow-up, 2012’s Handfuls of Sky, was critically acclaimed and produced ‘Pride’ which spent six weeks a top the Country Music airplay charts.

 Thankfully, the change of scenery only inspired her songwriting further.
 Recording Cautionary Tales in Albert Studios and Ramrod in Sydney, she kept on board long-time producer Herm Kovac and her regular band (guitarist Glen Hannah, bassist Jeff McCormack and drummer Steve Fearnley).
 Tracking live, they played intuitively together, with overdubs of mandolin, fiddle and pedal steel added later.
 The result is an album that’s all heart.